system76/tech-docs/src/models/nebula49-1/assembly.md

 ![Mounted side fan](./img/side-fan-mounted.webp)

 5. Plug the side fan into one of the headers on the GPU brace's fan splitter board.
 The cearby velcro strap can be used to hold the fan's cable.
+6. Repeat the steps for a second fan, if desired.

 ## Installing the power supply:

-The system supports standard ATX power supplies. nebula36 includes a [dust filter](#steps-to-replace-the-power-supply-dust-filter) installed over the power supply's fan vent.
+The system supports standard ATX power supplies. nebula49 includes a [dust filter](#steps-to-replace-the-power-supply-dust-filter) installed over the power supply's fan vent.

 - **Tools required:** Cross-head (Phillips) screwdriver